hozestooo/Student-Registration-System-Java-/README.md

 ## About The Project

-The "UNOFFICIAL Registration System PLM" is a Java-based desktop application designed to manage student registration and academic information.
+The "Student Registration System" is a Java-based desktop application designed to manage student registration and academic information.
 It provides a user interface for students to register, log in, view their profiles, check enrolled subjects, and enroll for upcoming academic periods, with data persisted in a relational database.

 This project demonstrates a practical application of Java for building interactive desktop GUI applications with database integration for data management.